varindaaa/Blinkit-Analysis/README.md

 Overview:-
 This project focuses on analyzing data from Blinkit (formerly Grofers), one of India’s leading quick-commerce grocery delivery platforms.
 The aim is to understand sales patterns, customer behavior, product demand, and operational efficiency using Exploratory Data Analysis (EDA) techniques in Python.
-Quick-commerce platforms like Blinkit deal with:
+Quick-commerce platforms like Blinkit deal with-
 Huge volumes of order data (products, prices, ratings, discounts).
 Seasonal demand fluctuations.
 Category-wise variations in sales performance.